Friday, December 11, 2009

 I'd want it to be an enjoyable time, so I wouldn't inter any dead people to prop up at the table; also I can't pick someone I'm in awe of, who would make me feel like a blubbering groupie.
 Like Ani Difranco.
 She'd probably be super cool, and try to put me at ease, and actually try herself to have a good time with me.
 But it would fail.
 I'd acquire Alzheimer's, rickets and Turret's right quick.
 Also, even people I eat with who are considered famous secretly complain about what a pain in the ass it is to choose a restaurant that has a good vegetarian selection to accommodate me, so I'd actually suggest dinner at my house.

-Patton Oswalt and his wife over for dinner.
+Ultimately, I think we'd have a pretty good time having Patton Oswalt and his wife over for dinner.
 I'd fix the fake-meatiest courses he'd ever seen, and get him to admit hippy abominable deathless duck, sausage and steak can be as sumptuous, filling, and tasty as anything that rat he played would aggressively push on his menu.
 Two loaves of fresh bread, infused with barley that I'd brew a beer with specifically for the meal; and a homemade oaked-up Californian red.
 Tiramisu.
 Plus we would get lit the f*ck up after, more likely than not.
 Just to take the edge off of the gig - someone like Patton obliged by this question to eat dinner with someone like me.

 3. Imagine yourself on The Daily Show.
 What are you famous for?
 What is Jon Stewart interviewing you about?

 I'd be invited because of the speed at which I rose to fame - simply by writing and recording songs with my laptop for the web, I sold millions of downloads without performing once on stage, like an actual legitimate musician.
 Plus all my novels.
 And movies I wrote, directed, produced and starred in.
-Oh, and I cured
+Oh, and I cured malaria while brokering the permanent Israel-Palestine Peace Accord.
+Then he would hire me during the interview, while we're on a roll here.
+As Bill Hicks said, "why don't you pretend?
+You get paid more than me, you fantasize."

 4. How has having children changed your view of the world?
 Has it changed how you see yourself in the world?

-preschool during most of my college years (I never actually graduated, of course, slacker I am).
+Before switching to English, I was going for an Education degree, and worked at a preschool during most of my college years (I never actually graduated, of course, slacker I am).
 Same school Francesca went to for kindergarten and summer camp.
 Teaching young kids and training with child experts changed my understanding of the purpose of the world, and how we're supposed to act in it.
 I feel lucky for the people who taught me how to get a head start on early childhood ed, now that Parenting's who I am.
 All the choices made about work, friendships, family events-everything I do is for the kids.
 Which for me is an improvement, because I didn't lead a very safe or uniquely interesting life before them.
 I will say that I bust my ass to score software and engineering gigs solely because they pay well, and I probably wouldn't if I didn't feel I had to.
 So that's a nice perk when I'm drooling over a new toy or $15 microbrew.

 Jodie insists that my life hasn't changed that much, meaning I still can visit my friends' houses, go to a pub, see the occasional band, and all the stuff she can't because of bedtime with The Boobs (her boobs).
 Not that I do any of those but once or twice a month - just that I can.
 Truth is, today I'd be able to stave off an infarction for about a week living like I did in my 20s and 30s.
 And though still an asshole, getting older I feel relieved I didn't turn out to be the old broken-down asshole I would've been without kids.

-lots of love in my life without them, but I can't imagine living with that trifle amount, when I hold the two up.
+Having daughters saved my fatherhood.
+I don't know how my parents raised my brother and me.
+I can't tell you how it feels like, watching my capacity for love expand every year, as my kids and marriage grow older.
+I'd probably have lots of love in my life without them, but I can't imagine living with that trifle amount, when I hold the two up.
 I bow down a hundred little ways every day for every woman in my house.
 I have a great appreciation for, and sympathize to pity with, my parents for raising us two boys.
 We were terrible, smelly, violent, reckless, rude young males in their life.

 My daughters can be hellions, but they live in a world of pastels and lace and makeup and fairies and horses.
 They're in constant conversation, and they love us actively; they're peacemakers; they listen.
 I'm almost ashamed how easy it is to raise them.